California Renter Rights: CA Renter Rights for 2024

 People Also Ask

 - Q: Can a landlord raise rent in California in 2024?
 A: Yes, but with limitations.
 For properties covered by AB 1482, rent increases are capped at 5% plus the percentage change in the cost of living (CPI) or 10%, whichever is lower.
+California landlords must comply with these regulations to ensure they are not exceeding the legal limits.
 Local rent control laws may impose stricter limits.

 - Q: How much notice does a landlord have to give for entry in California?
 A: Generally, landlords must provide 24 hours’ written notice before entering a rental unit, except in emergencies.